“God made me a singer, and I just sang.” – Deanna Durbin

 In the letter, which was excerpted in some newspapers, she also wrote: “I was never happy making pictures.
 I’ve gained weight.
 I do my own shopping, bring up my two children and sing an hour every day.”

-According to her Wikipedia entry, in her later years “Durbin made it known that she did not like the Hollywood studio system.
+According to her Wikipedia entry (at this writing), in her later years “Durbin made it known that she did not like the Hollywood studio system.
 She emphasized that she never identified herself with the public image that the media created around her.
 She spoke of the Deanna “persona” in the third person, and considered the film character Deanna Durbin to be a by-product of her youth and not her true identity.”

 Deanna herself told film historian David Shipman: “”I did not hate show business.
 I loved to sing.
 I was happy on the set.
 I liked the people with whom I worked and after the nervousness of the first day, I felt completely at ease in front of the camera.
 I also enjoyed the company of my fellow actors … What I did find difficult was that this acquired maturity had to be hidden under the childlike personality my films and publicity projected on me.””